seung-lab/e2198_Ca_imaging/README.md

 This repository contains code and data for two analyses:

 * Analysis of calcium imaging data and finding the cell correspondance between the calcium imaging and the EM reconstruction.
-* Cell clustering based on anatomy from EM reconstruction and physiology from calcium imaging.
+* OBSOLETE - Cell clustering based on anatomy from EM reconstruction and physiology from calcium imaging.